-Olney: Players you must trade now before their value is lost
+Olney: Players who must be traded now before their value is lost

 Because of this reality, some general managers will be working with a special urgency over the next 100 hours, to take advantage of the value of low-salaried veterans.

 A couple of weeks ago, rival executives said that San Diego was looking for enormous return on Hand, who was picked for the NL All-Star team.
-"A package [of prospects] equivalent to the Ken Giles deal or the [Andrew] Miller deal," said one executive.
+"A package [of prospects] equivalent to the Ken Giles deal or the [Andrew] Miller deal," one executive said.
 With other accomplished lefties available, Padres general manager A.J.
-Preller probably won’t get that, and given the volatility of reliever performance and Hand’s salary -- just $1.375 million -- the left-hander’s value may never be higher than it is right now.
-If Preller holds onto Hand into August, he’ll be claimed on waivers.
+Preller probably won’t get that, and given the volatility of reliever performance and Hand's salary -- just $1.375 million -- the left-hander's value may never be higher than it is right now.
+If Preller holds onto Hand into August, he'll be claimed on waivers.

 Padres owner Ron Fowler said this week that he thinks his team might keep Hand.
 If that happens, San Diego will be gambling that Hand's performance won’t take a turn for the worse -- and remember, it was only 15 months ago that the Padres claimed Hand on waivers from the Miami Marlins.